 In 1935, the Archdiocese of Brac Island gifted the white stone cross to Dubrovnik.
 The cross, which is made from Brac’s famous stone, stood on the hill until 1991 when it was destroyed in the war (as was the cable car).
 The platform remained intact and a new cross was raised after the war; visitors can see the difference in the original stone and new cross.

-From the top of the hill there are numerous Dubrovnik lookout points – and we highly recommend visitors seek out the different viewpoints.
+From the top of Mt.
+Srd there are numerous Dubrovnik lookout points – and we highly recommend visitors seek out the different viewpoints.
 At the cable car station, there are platforms with binoculars, which provide good views, but not the best!

-We think the best viewpoints from Mount Srd are on either side of the cable car complex – past the cross on one side and past the fort on the other side.
-Both areas feature vast land and completely unobstructed views of Dubrovnik, Lokrum Island and beyond.
+We think the best viewpoints from Mount Srd are on either side of the cable car complex – past the cross to one side and past the fort on the other side.
+Both areas feature vast open land and completely unobstructed views of Dubrovnik, Lokrum Island and the Adriatic Sea.

-Looking inland to the southeast, views can stretch beyond borders (literally) to Bosnia-Herzegovina and Montenegro.
+Looking inland views can stretch beyond Croatia’s borders (literally) to Bosnia-Herzegovina and Montenegro.
 It’s clear to see why the mountain was such a strategic location when the three countries were at war.

 One of the best ways to soak in the 360-degree views of Croatia’s coastline and the hills of BiH and Montenegro is to linger a picnic lunch.
 Stop at a grocery store or bakery before ascending the hill and find your perfect picnic spot!

 Visit The Best Dubrovnik Beaches!